 What I’ve learned about Online Therapy from Covid and how it will give my clients so much more than I anticipated:

-I also had a thought that people won’t take me seriously when I am asking them over video to close their eye, or follow my hand or try out a thought flip technique.
+I also had a thought that people won’t take me seriously when I am asking them over the video to close their eyes, or follow my hand or try out a thought flip technique.
 I was wrong again my sessions are pretty close to the in-person sessions and I can use just as many techniques as I do when people are on my couch.
-So if video conferencing, online engagement and social engagement over technology works for you in general, then Online Therapy would likely work for you too.
+So if video conferencing, online engagement, and social engagement over technology work for you in general, then Online Therapy would likely work for you too.

-While Online therapy is new to me, other therapist have been doing it for years and successfully meeting their clients needs.
+While Online therapy is new to me, other therapists have been doing it for years and successfully meeting their client’s needs.
 There is plenty of research to support the use and benefits of telemedicine, including accessibility and reduction in therapy attrition.
 Just like other things in life sometimes having one more thing to drive to does stops us from going; even when it helps us.